sveltejs/kit/packages/create-svelte/shared/README.md

 npm run build
 ```

-> You can preview the built app with `npm start`, regardless of whether you installed an adapter.
+> Alternatively, you can preview the built app with `npm preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.
+Instead, [specify an appropriate adapter](#adapters) and deploy its output to the production environment.